jlongster/outlet/README.rst

 See the tests in `tests` for examples.

 More sophisticated build tools will come soon.
 If you want to work on the compiler, Outlet comes with a Makefile.
-To compile your changes:
+To compile your changes and run all tests:

 ::

-    cd new
-    make
+    make test

 Status
 ------